How to commission a hand woven textile

 When the textile has been woven and taken off the loom it will be hand finished so that it is ready to use as soon as it arrives with the client. .

-What is the difference between a semi-custom & a custom commission?
+What is the difference between a semi-custom & a custom textile commission?

 Choose a ‘Custom’ made piece: where the client has control over the design process from the beginning or a ‘Semi-custom’: where the client makes choices once a design is already on the loom.

-The client will have input from the beginning so will need to share inspiration photos and consider colours, weave drafts (patterns) etc. wanted.
+Input starts from the beginning the client will need to share inspiration photos and consider colours, weave drafts (patterns) etc. wanted.

 - inspiration pictures/colours

 - from a selection of weave drafts

 - from a selection of warp (vertical) fibres in a range of colours

 - from a selection of weft (horizontal) fibres in a range of colours

 - the way ends are finished (hemmed, straight fringe, knotted fringe or tassels)